sricharan92/sricharan92.github.io/_posts/2021-05-12-getting-started-with-github-pages.md

 There is probably a lot more that I need to explore and a lot of unknown unknowns as well.
 Hopefully the fog will clear up as I keep writing here and updating this website!

+### Issues

+*Theme changes reflect in the local server but not after pushing it*:
+This takes ~10 minutes to update on the website.

 Cheers,

 Sricharan